-This course is designed for students in the third or fourth years in Arts (or at the discretion of the Departments of English, Culture, and Communication and French, Literature, and Culture).
+This course is designed for students in the third or fourth years in Arts (or at the discretion of the Departments of English, Culture, and Communications and French, Literature, and Culture).
+One of the three bilingual courses offered.

 Students are permitted entry into this course only if they have attained a 'C' in the second language Reading Comprehension examination or equivalent.